ximenesyuri/typed/README.md

 # Models

-You can create `type models` which are subclasses of the base `Json` class and can be used to quickly validate data, as you did with `BaseModel` in [pydantic](https://github.com/pydantic/pydantic):
+You can create `type models` which are subclasses of the base `Json` class and can be used to quickly validate data, as you can do with `BaseModel` in [pydantic](https://github.com/pydantic/pydantic):

 ```python
 from typed        import Int, Str, List